loyjoy/academy/basic/menu/analytics.md

 Nothing is better than success.
 Find your boosted performance and learn about your customers on the LoyJoy Analytics Dashboard.

 ### Screen time (min)
+Gives the screen time spent by all customers together in the experience.

 ### Sessions
+Displays the number of sessions.
+A session is added if the customer spends 30min of time in the chat after opening and receiving the first message.

 ### Sessions with conversation
+Conversations are counted here.
+It counts as a conversation when the customer has typed something in the chat or clicked on a button.

 ### Bounces
+Bounces are counted here.
+It counts as a bounce when the customer has not typed anything into the chat or has not clicked on any button.

 ### Chat starts
+The number indicates how often the chat was started

 ### Participants

 ### New customers